kristapsdz/rpki-client/README.md

 See [Portability](#portability) for details.
 The reference operating system is [OpenBSD](https://www.openbsd.org), which we strongly suggest for all installations for security reasons.
+It will support [LibreSSL](https://www.libressl.org/) once the library gains CMS parsing.

 See the [TODO](TODO.md) file for open questions regarding RPKI operation in general.